ampproject/amphtml/extensions/amp-story/amp-story.md

 Use the `live-story` attribute to append new pages to a story for users to see in real-time.

-This attribute will show a notification of new pages and update the progress bar to users on the last page.
+This attribute shows a notification of new pages to users on the last page, and updates the progress bar.

 Core use cases for live-story include coverage for breaking news or live events, enabling real-time updates to users without exiting the story.
 Award shows, sporting events, and elections are some examples.